James Green (author): Teaching

 During his teaching career Jim acquired, by part-time study, an Open University B.A. and a research M.A. in Education.
 He studied, again part-time and for three years, for a PhD in Education at Leicester University but, in 1983, the school where he was head teacher was completely destroyed by an arson attack and the final write-up of the research for the Doctorate was postponed, as it turned out, indefinitely.
 In 1997 Jim left teaching to become a full-time writer and published magazine articles and books on travel.
 He then began writing the first of what was to become the Jimmy Costello series.

 Turn to writing

 By the 1970s Green was a rising primary headteacher and began writing educational books as a sideline.
-A Thesaurus for primary schools A Wordhunter's Companion was his first best-seller and remains in print in several countries to date having been translated into a number of languages.
+A thesaurus for primary schools A Wordhunter's Companion was his first best-seller and remains in print in several countries to date having been translated into a number of languages.
 Moving on from writing educational textbooks mainly for Harper Collins he began writing travel articles and two book on Wales, Holy Ways of Wales and Welsh Railways.
 He combined humour and poetry in his book All The World's a Pub! (with Bill Tidy illustrations), a celebration of Beer Poetry.
-He then moved on to crime and historical espionage aided and encouraged, as always, by his wife, Patricia, his keenest supporter and sternest critic.
-"If Pat doesn't like it, it's dead".
+He then moved on to crime and historical espionage, aided and encouraged by his wife, Patricia: "If Pat doesn't like it, it's dead".